 Most listings are in the $20's per square foot per year.
-The Northwest Crossing submarket is going through a decline in rates.
-In the last 3 months, the median rate decreased $0 per sqft per year.
-That's a 1% decline in rent.
+The Northwest Crossing submarket is experiencing a decline in rates.
+In the last 3 months, the median rate fell $1 per sqft per year.
+That's a 6% decrease in rent.

-Compared to the rest of the Houston Metro market, the Northwest Crossing region has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Houston Metro market, the Northwest Crossing region has lower rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 94 listings have been listed, so you'll want to check back regularly for new listings.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 66 listings have come on the market, so you'll want to check back regularly for new listings.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,900 sqft.
-Most buildings in this region are around 6 stories.
-Most buildings in this area were built in 1981 and are Class B.
+The standard measurement for office space in this area is around 1,240 sqft.
+Most properties in this market are approximately 6 stories.
+Most buildings in this region were built in 1981 and are Class B.

 A large portion of this market is residential, but there's plenty of office_space.
-Education is the dominant industry in this market.
-Most of the folk of Northwest Crossing work from home.
+Education is the dominant industry in this region.
+Most of the residents of Northwest Crossing work from home.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.